quinn-dougherty/Portfolio/matcher/README.md

 out a provable global maximum rather than a local one or a "seems legit" solution that is at least better than any known alternatives.

+Solutions to optimization problems have **convergence guarantees** and **randomness independence** in either strong or weak amounts.
+So a solver that only even works 5% of the time and is very nondeterministic would have weak convergence guarantees and weak randomness independence, and an algorithm that almost always converges and is almost the same every time has strong convergence guarantees and strong randomness independence.

+In addition to a proof that the output is globally optimal, an **awesome** solution should have strong convergence guarantees and enough determinism that everyone agrees the outcome is fair.

+Does an **awesome** solution exist?

 # Combinatorics?

+If an **awesome** solution exists, one of the first steps you can take toward finding it is understanding the function space.
+Sometimes, the _size_ of a function space shows you important information about it.

 One of the most straightforward ways to optimize something is to understand it's **derivative**.
 A **derivative** is a measure of *change* of output upon a